There are a lot of customer support and satisfaction metrics out there.

 How to implement NPS

-NPS is fairly easy to set up in your product, service, or website.
+An NPS survey is fairly easy to set up in your product, service, or website.

 If you’re looking for an easy solution to start with, you don’t want to spend time on building a system from scratch.